ranqiaofluids/ranqiaofluids.github.io/_portfolio/portfolio-2.md

 ---
-title: "Hydrodynamics of liquid jets under velocity modulation"
+title: "Hydrodynamics on the microfibres or the solid substrate"
 excerpt: "Short description of portfolio item number 1<br/><img src='/images/velocity.png'>"
 collection: portfolio
 ---